-The detection of 20 transit-like signals---of which 2 achieve high robustness (Tier~1), 7 moderate robustness (Tier~2), 10 are noise-susceptible (Tier~3), and 1 is an unclassified monotransit---from a targeted 121-star survey at the stellar noise frontier warrants examination in the context of theoretical expectations, detection limitations, and the prospects for confirmation.
+In the detection of 20 transit-like signals, two achieved a high robustness score (tier~1), seven achieved moderate robustness (tier~2), ten are noise-susceptible (tier~3), and one is an unclassified monotransit.
+These results, based on a targeted 121-star survey at the stellar noise frontier, warrant examination in the context of theoretical expectations, detection limitations, and the prospects for confirmation.

-\subsection{Survey Strategy in Context}
+\subsection{Survey strategy in context}

-The ``newly enabled'' selection strategy ($\leq$2 archival + $\geq$1 recent sector) deliberately targets a population overlooked by existing surveys: stars where multi-sector transit detection became possible only with TESS Cycle~6+.
-This complements rather than competes with SPOC/QLP real-time processing (limited to $P < 13$~d), QLP multi-sector searches ($T_{\rm mag} < 10.5$), and archival continuous viewing zone (CVZ) surveys focusing on well-observed targets ($>$13 sectors).
+The ``newly enabled'' selection strategy ($\leq$2 archival + $\geq$1 recent sector) deliberately targets a population overlooked by existing surveys: stars where multisector transit detection became possible only with TESS Cycle~6+.
+This complements rather than competes with SPOC/QLP real-time processing (limited to $P < 13$~d), QLP multisector searches ($T_{\rm mag} < 10.5$), and archival continuous viewing zone (CVZ) surveys focusing on well-observed targets ($>$13 sectors).
 The survey's primary strength is its sensitivity to small planets around the smallest stars: the M3--M6 restriction ensures transit depths $>$800~ppm for Earth-sized planets, enabling the sub-Earth detections that constitute the most distinctive aspect of the catalog.

-A consequence of the ``newly enabled'' selection is that temporal coverage is inherently sparse: typically 3--10 sectors (median 4) spread across 2--4 TESS cycles, producing heavily gapped baselines (700--2\,600~d of baseline with only $\sim$80--160~d of photometry).
-This creates severe window-function artifacts, particularly at long periods where $\leq$3 transit events are observed.
-The 3-sector limit test confirms that 0/5 planets with $P > 10$~d are recovered at the survey minimum, and harmonic aliasing is exacerbated (e.g., L~98-59~c detected at $P/2$).
+A consequence of the ``newly enabled'' selection is that temporal coverage is inherently sparse: typically between three and ten sectors (with a median of four) spread across two to four TESS cycles, producing heavily gapped baselines (700--2\,600~d of baseline with only $\sim$80--160~d of photometry).
+This creates severe window-function artifacts, particularly at long periods, where three or fewer transit events are observed.
+The three-sector limit test confirms that 0/5 planets with $P > 10$~d are recovered at the survey minimum, and harmonic aliasing is exacerbated (e.g., L~98-59~c detected at $P/2$).
 The 18-check signal validation cascade (Sect.~\ref{sec:signal_validation}) and the evidence-based harmonic breaker (Sect.~\ref{sec:subharmonic}) mitigate these effects, but cannot entirely eliminate them.
 The 81\% non-detection rate (98/121) is expected given the combination of sparse temporal sampling and BY~Dra stellar variability on active M-dwarfs.